Discipline of the Child: An Overview

 Of the three basic components of discipline, proper instruction is first and fundamental.
 A parent’s expectations must be communicated clearly and repetitively in order to begin to achieve compliance.
 After the desired behavior is communicated, the corrective consequence must also be known to the child.
 For the toddler, the consequence may not be understood initially due to his preoperant cognition, but with repetition his behavior will be modified by the reinforcer and punisher responses.
 For the older child, instruction will be understood and a volitional decision to comply or defy will consciously be made.
 Instruction can also be nonverbally communicated through parental modeling of proper behavior.
 Poor behavior outcomes are often linked to unclear or absent instruction, and inconsistent parental expectations.

-Encouragement represents the reinforcer response in the behavioral model.
+Affirmation represents the reinforcer response in the behavioral model.
 Relative to a child’s level of development, it will take the form of verbal praise, physical affection, or material reward.
-Parents who use little encouragement and rely upon harsh and excessive correction fail to achieve optimal behavioral control.
+Affirmation encourages the child to repeat the target behavior, and it strengthens the parent-child relationship which in turn enhances the effectiveness of mild corrections, such as reprimands or time out.
+Additionally, when parents seek to cooperate with reasonable child requests, the likelihood of child cooperation in the future is increased.
+Parents who use little affirmation and rely upon harsh and excessive correction fail to achieve optimal behavioral control.

 Natural and logical consequences can be effective modifiers of behavior, and with timely occurrence they may preclude the need for any additional corrective action by the parent.
 Examples: Natural: A toddler disobediently runs from a parent on a sidewalk and with an accidental fall skins a knee.
 Logical: A toddler refuses to play nicely with a toy and therefore the toy is taken away for a period of time.